Annual Campus Security and Fire Safety Report

 Facilities Operations and Landscape Services maintain University buildings and grounds with a concern for safety and security.
 Campus facilities and lighting are regularly surveyed by physical plant staff.
 Security Police staff assist Facilities Operations by reporting potential safety or security concerns.
 Anyone noticing a safety or security problem with the physical plant or campus landscaping should contact the manager of the facility or Facilities Operations (574-631-7701) or Landscape Services (574-631-6537).
 After business hours, contact Security Police.

-Access to Residence Halls and Other Campus Facilities
+Security of and Access to Residence Halls and Other Campus Facilities

 The campus and University facilities are private property.
 Presence on campus is at the pleasure of the University.
 It is the University’s expectation that visitors abide by University rules.
 Policies for persons visiting residence halls are outlined in du Lac: A Guide to Student Life.
 Visitation in residence halls by members of the opposite sex is restricted to hours between 9 a.m. and midnight Sunday through Thursday, and until 2 a.m. on weekends.
 Except in those buildings where posted notices prohibit trespassing, most non-residence campus buildings are open to guests during normal business hours.
 Visitors’ access to offices, rooms, labs and studios is restricted in these buildings and not permitted without permission from a University representative.
 Community members are encouraged to immediately notify Security Police if visitors are present in these areas.
+Academic and administrative buildings are generally open and accessible to students, staff and visitors during the day and into the evening hours, depending on the activities scheduled in each facility.
+For information about specific building hours, contact the building manager or the ND Security Police Department.

 Ensuring that residence halls are free from uninvited visitors requires that residents themselves take an active role in making sure strangers are reported to hall staff and/or Security.
 Residents should protect themselves by always locking their doors whether they are in or away from their rooms – even when leaving for a moment.
 Residents should not prop open locked doors.
 Remember too, that residents are held accountable for the actions of their guests.
+NDSP officers patrol the campus through vehicle, bicycle and foot patrols and conduct periodic checks of residence halls.

 Alcohol and Other Drugs